manniwood/cl4pg/README.md

 pgSession.commit();
 ```

-> As a general rule of thumb, for every method that takes a string literal
+As a general rule of thumb, for every method that takes a string literal
 containing SQL, PgSesion will have a corresponding `c` method that instead
 treats the string literal as a .sql file that was loaded to cache from the classpath.

-> Please also note that Cl4pg actually only loads files from the classpath once,
+Cl4pg loads files from the classpath once, on startup,
-and then caches them in memory forever more, so subsequent `c` methods
+into an unmodifiable map, allowing multiple threads to read
-using the same files fetch them from memory, not disk.
+from the cache without issue.

 ## Load